aruidev/md-juice/readme.md

-# md-juice
+# MD-Juice

+## Overview

 **A drop-in CSS theme for rendered Markdown HTML**.
 Works with any framework, any renderer, or plain HTML.
-Two layers of customization let you theme quickly or fine-tune elements.
+Two layers of customization let you theme quickly, fine-tune individual elements, or simply keep the default GitHub-like look.

 <table>
   <tr>